AkshayPatwardhan/BBB-UART/README.md

 # BBB-UART
 BeagleBone Black UART library

-Add the files into your project.
+- Add the files into your project.

-Include uart.h
+- Include uart.h

-Dependency : the readBuffer output is stored in arrays as follows
+- Dependency : the readBuffer output is stored in arrays as follows

-extern char uartReadBuffer0[255], uartReadBuffer1[255], uartReadBuffer2[255], uartReadBuffer3[255], uartReadBuffer4[255];
+        - extern char uartReadBuffer0[255], uartReadBuffer1[255], uartReadBuffer2[255], uartReadBuffer3[255], uartReadBuffer4[255];

-You must have these variables in your project to use the respective UART.
+        -You must have these variables in your project to use the respective UART.

 # Initialization:

 int uartInitialize(int uartNumber, int baudRate) :

-uartNumber can be 0 to 4.
+- uartNumber can be 0 to 4.
 This is BB-UARTx number

-baudRate can be 1200, 1800, 2400, 4800, 9600, 19200,and 38400
+- baudRate can be 1200, 1800, 2400, 4800, 9600, 19200,and 38400

+- Returns

-returns 0 - initialization successful
+        0 - Initialization successful

-        1 - incorrect UART number
+        1 - Incorrect UART number

-        2 - incorrect baud rate
+        2 - Incorrect baud rate

 # Usage:

 int uartWriteByte(int uartNumber, unsigned char uwb) :

 - Sends a single byte over UART

+- Returns

+        0 - Operation successful,

-- Returns 0 if successful, 1 if incorrect UART number
+        1 - Incorrect UART number

 int uartWriteLine(int uartNumber, char uwl[]) :

 - Sends a byte array over UART

+- Returns

+        0 - Operation successful,

-- Returns 0 if successful, 1 if incorrect UART number
+        1 - Incorrect UART number

 unsigned char uartRead(int uartNumber) :